Genjo Sanzo: Cultural impact

-In 2000, Genjo Sanzo won the Best Male Character award at the 23rd Anime Grand Prix.
+Genjo Sanzo is a popular character with fans, in 2000, the Character won the Best Male Character award at the 23rd Anime Grand Prix.
 In August 2001, issue of Newtype Magazine listed their top to anime titles.
-Gensōmaden Saiyuki was ranked ninth, and Genjo Sanzo, in the top ten male characters, was ranked sixth.

-In June 2004, on the 26th Anime Grand Prix Award, Saiyuki Reload was in the top ten Anime titles, It was ranked 4th, Meanwhile Genjo Sanzo was ranked 7th at the top ten Best Male Characters. in 2005, on 27th Anime Grand Prix Award, Genjo Sanzo was the top of twenty best Male Character It was ranked 13th.
-In 2013, he was ranked 36 on ComicsAlliance's 50 Sexiest Male Characters in Comics list.
+Gensomaden Saiyuki was ranked ninth, and Genjo Sanzo, in the top ten male characters, was ranked sixth.
+In June 2004, on the 26th Anime Grand Prix Award, Saiyuki Reload was in the top ten Anime titles, It was ranked fourth, Meanwhile Genjo Sanzo was ranked seventh at the top ten Best Male Characters. in 2005, on 27th Anime Grand Prix Award, Genjo Sanzo was the top of twenty best Male Character.
+It was ranked thirteenth.
+In August 2011, Genjo Sanzo character ranked fifth on Sina website's poll of top 10 favorite characters "who smoke" collected 754 votes from total of 8865 votes.